himacks/movie-recap-backend/README.md

 -   You have a `Node.js` environment installed on your computer.
     -   if you have homebrew on your mac you can type `brew install node`
+    -   if you have windows go here -> https://nodejs.org/en/download/

 ## Installation